Configuring Qt Creator

 For more information, see Adding Kits.

 Each kit consists of a set of values that define one environment, such as a device, compiler, and Qt version.
-If you know you have installed a Qt version, but it is not listed in Edit > Preferences > Kits > Qt Versions, select Link with Qt.
+If Edit > Preferences > Kits > Qt Versions does not show all the installed Qt versions, select Link with Qt.

-If the Qt version is still not listed under Auto-detected, select Add to add it manually.
+If Auto-detected still does not show the Qt version, select Add to add it manually.

 For more information, see Adding Qt Versions.

-Also check that your compiler is listed in Edit > Preferences > Kits > Compilers.
+Also check that Edit > Preferences > Kits > Compilers shows your compiler.

 For more information, see Adding Compilers.